WebThingsIO/zigbee-adapter/Overview.md

 a report to be generated).
 ConfigReporting, in turn, causes bindings to be setup (the binding determines where the reports go).
-Many devices have limited resources to store the ConfigReporting information and will often send reports as a group of attrbutes.
+Many devices have limited resources to store the ConfigReporting information and will often send reports as a group of attributes.
 So far I've only noticed this being a real issue with the thermostats.
 This is why not every attribute has configReporting enabled.